PurdueRM/PurdueRM-Wiki/docs/mechanical/infantry_robot.md

 ### Chassis
 <!-- pictures -->
 ![img](pictures/standard_robot/standard_3rd_iter_chassis.png)
-This is a brand-new chassis comparing to the 1st and 2nd gen Standards.
+This is a brand-new chassis compared to the 1st and 2nd gen Standards.
 We designed a structural frame by using 15x15x2 mm aluminum tubes.
-Instead of welding them together, we chosen to design some "L" and "T" shape fiberglass plates to connect all the tubes.
+Instead of welding them together, we designed some "L" and "T" shape fiberglass plates to connect all the tubes.

 ### Wheel and Suspension
 <!-- pictures -->